 We also know that high-effort interactions with companies increase negative associations with their brand (influencing conversion decisions long before a potential customer becomes a customer and decreasing existing customers' loyalty).
 So, once you've perfected the art of reducing your customer's effort in dealing with your company, then surprise them.
 Heck, delight the blazes out of them!
 But only after you've gotten the basics right of meeting their expectations.

 Tethr helps companies detangle the often messy ball of yarn of what their customers are reaching out about by listening at scale.
-At the same time, we use Tethr to uncover ‘why’ and ‘how’ the potentially effort-driving inquiry or issue came to be.
-With this information in-hand, we empower companies to go from reactive to proactive about improving their customer experience.
-It’s what we call, powering the listening enterprise.
+At the same time, we use Tethr to uncover 'why' and 'how' the potentially effort-driving inquiry or issue came to be.
+With this information in hand, we empower companies to go from reactive to proactive about when they get ready to improve the customer experience.
+It's what we call, powering the listening enterprise.